mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Dialects.Yaml2DocRegistry.md

 <a id="yaml2doc.core.dialects.yaml2docregistry.createdefault"></a>
 ## Method: CreateDefault
-Creates the default registry for v1 containing only the [StandardYamlDialect](Dialects.StandardYamlDialect.md).
+Creates the default registry for v1.1 containing the built-in YAML dialects.

 **Returns**

-A [Yaml2DocRegistry](Dialects.Yaml2DocRegistry.md) preconfigured with the standard dialect.
+A [Yaml2DocRegistry](Dialects.Yaml2DocRegistry.md) preconfigured with the built-in dialects.

 <a id="yaml2doc.core.dialects.yaml2docregistry.dialects"></a>
 ## Property: Dialects